marcoguerri/marcoguerri.github.io/_posts/2023-10-13-capabilities-and-docker.markdown

 `ip` and CAP_NET_ADMIN
 =======
-I dived into capability support to configure a container for building openembedded images.
+I dived into capability support to configure a container for building Openembedded images.
 One of the requirements I had was the ability to create a qemu bridge networking setup.
-I needed the ability to create a bridge interface.
-So, according to the research presented above, adding `cap_net_admin+ep` to `/bin/ip` should have been sufficient to manipulate network interfaces without being root.
-Unfortunately, I was still getting a perimssion denied.
+According to the research presented above, adding `cap_net_admin+ep` to `/bin/ip` (effective bit set, capability set as permitted on the file) should have been sufficient to manipulate network interfaces without being root.
+Unfortunately, I would still get a permission denied error:
 ```
 $ sudo docker run --user 1000:100 --cap-add CAP_NET_ADMIN -it oe_build /bin/sh
 $ getcap /bin/ip